Appearing On-Camera: What Should You Wear?

 Here’s a list of tips covering all three angles.

 Let’s start with the storytelling and theatrical considerations.
-How is your inner shrink and amateur novelist feeling today?
+How is your inner psychiatrist and amateur novelist feeling today?

 Ask yourself: